Yemen SIG

 Vision and Aims

-Yemen is currently in its tenth year of conflict but is largely out of view of the rest of the world except for recent events in the Red Sea.
+Yemen is currently in its eleventh year of conflict but is largely out of view of the rest of the world, except for recent events in the Red Sea.
 The country has significant public health needs and opportunities for action by the global community.

 Our vision as a Special Interest Group (SIG) is to enable action that addresses the public health needs of Yemenis.
 This vision has three distinct but interconnected aims for the next three years: